 Adding yeast cultures (Yea-Sacc 1026™) to the diet of horses fed a high-starch diet helped minimize hindgut disturbances by stimulating the growth of microbes that use lactic acid.
 These microbes increase pH in the hindgut, meaning they reduce the level of acidity to bring the hindgut environment back into balance.

-In a recent review, 11 out of 14 studies in which horses were fed live Saccharomyces cerevisiae yeast showed improvements in fiber digestibility.
+In a recent review, 11 out of 14 studies in which horses were fed live Saccharomyces cerevisiae yeast showed improvements in fibre digestibility.
 This may support nutrient assimilation, helping your horse extract and absorb more nutrients from their forage.

 2) Improve Protein Digestion